What are the Different Types of Journaling? And, how do you begin?

 Gratitude Journal

-A gratitude journal is ideal to help with a low mood and can be used to reflect each day or night on the good things that happened that day and all you are grateful for each day.
-It is a good idea to use this at the end of the day to recap all the blessings you received that day.
-You can also have an ongoing gratitude list that you just add to each day.
+You can also state in it all you are grateful for each day.
+It is a good idea to use this type of journal at the end of the day to recap all the blessings you received that day.

 Gratitude Journal Notebook: Daily Gratitude Self-Care Affirmations